ConorReynolds/botc-script-tool/README.md

 Try it out [here](https://creynolds.ie/botc-script-tool).

-This is a minimalist unofficial script tool for [Blood on the Clocktower](https://bloodontheclocktower.com/) emphasising editing speed and producing reasonably good quality printed scripts.
-It currently works well on both desktop and mobile.
+This is an unofficial script tool for [Blood on the Clocktower](https://bloodontheclocktower.com/) emphasising editing speed and producing reasonably high quality printed scripts.
+It currently works well on desktop and decent on mobile.

 (This is very much a work in progress.)

-## Another one?
+## Why another script tool?

-I wanted a completely self-contained webapp script tool that runs well on any device and I couldn’t find one.
-The [official script editor](https://script.bloodontheclocktower.com/) is a useful tool but:
+I wanted a script tool that is completely self-contained, usable on any device, supports custom characters, and produces high-quality PDFs – such a thing may already exist, but I couldn’t find it.

+The [official script editor](https://script.bloodontheclocktower.com/) is great, but:

+- I’m not a huge fan of the output.
+The single-column layout is hard to read.
+I would much prefer a two-column layout, similar to the one used by the official printed scripts in the retail copy of the game.
-- The top listed character is not added to the script when the enter key is pressed.
-A minor annoyance, but it really is annoying.
-This makes it slow to create scripts.
+- Creating scripts is a little slower than I’d like.
+The ability to search characters by name is great, but the top listed character is not added to the script when the enter key is pressed.
+A small thing, but it’s really annoying.
-- I’m not a huge fan of the single-column output.
-It’s hard to read and results in squished text if the character ability is long.
-I would much prefer a two-column output.
 - It doesn’t work on mobile.

 I also didn’t want to use the official editor to generate the JSON and then feed that to an external tool to create the PDF because, well, it’s a pain.
 There’s no reason why this shouldn’t be self-contained.